Hepacivirus: Structure

 Viruses in the genus Hepacivirus are enveloped and have spherical icosahedral-like geometries with pseudo T=3 symmetry.
 The virus particle diameter is around 50 nm.
 Genomes are linear, non-segmented, and around 10,000 nucleotides in length.

 Life cycle

 Entry into the host cell is achieved by attachment of the viral envelope protein E to host receptors, which mediates clathrin-mediated endocytosis.
 Replication follows the positive-strand RNA virus replication model.
 Positive strand RNA virus transcription is the method of transcription.
 Translation takes place by viral initiation.
 Humans and other vertebrate serve as the natural host.
 Transmission routes are sexual, blood, and contact.

 Taxonomy

-In the genus Hepacvirus there are 14 species: